philip-putnam/profile-page/README.md

 ### Setup/Installation Instructions:

 #### Instruction set #1:
-#### _1. On a computer with compatible web browser, (http://www.philip-putnam.github.io/profile-page to visit the website_
+#### _1. On a computer with compatible web browser, travel to http://www.philip-putnam.github.io/profile-page to visit the website_

 #### Instruction set #2:
 #### _1. Clone repository located at https://github.com/philip-putnam/profile-page.git to your machine_